Simple explanations of cryptocurrency and blockchain

 Background on some well-known cryptocurrencies

 Bitcoin?
 Ethereum?
 Do you feel like you need a decryption key when it comes to cryptocurrency?
 You're not alone.

 More than just digital cash, cryptocurrency and the technology that makes it possible have the potential to change the way you pay for goods and services every day, as well as how banking might work in the future.

 In the simplest terms, cryptocurrency is a digital currency.
 Typically, it takes the form of tokens or “coins” that only exist electronically.
 Unlike physical currencies, many don’t depend on the U.S. Mint, banks or third parties like credit card companies to create new units and verify transactions.

-Certain cryptocurrencies can be used to buy everyday goods and services — the list is still expanding as adoption of crypto grows.
+Certain cryptocurrencies can be used to buy everyday goods and services, and the list is expanding as the adoption of crypto grows.
 Many people also invest in cryptocurrencies as they would in other assets, such as stocks or precious metals.